South Dakota Cerebral Palsy Lawyer

 Disability Rights in South Dakota

 Your child is protected in the state by both state and federal anti-discrimination laws.
-While your child is school-aged, the federal Individuals with Disabilities in Education Act is an important law to know.
+While your child is school-aged, the federal Individuals with Disabilities in Education Act is a relevant law to know.
 It ensures your child a free and appropriate education.
 If your school is not providing needed services or technologies, you may need this law.
-There are state laws too, and a lawyer experienced in working with disabled patients will know which laws apply in any situation you encounter.
+There are state laws, too, and a lawyer experienced in working with disabled patients will know which rules apply in any situation you encounter.

 Medical Malpractice Case in South Dakota

 If you follow the legal news in the state, you will see that lawyers are always advocating for disabled individuals.
-There are examples of these specialty lawyers fighting hard in cases to win their clients justice and monetary damages.
+There are examples of these specialty lawyers fighting hard in cases to win justice and monetary damages for their clients.

-The family says that the staff at the hospital failed in their duty of care.
-They claim the staff did not provide adequate fetal monitoring or proper labor and delivery care.
-If the staff had been more vigilant, the family stated, their child would not have suffered and would not now be living with disabilities.
-Their lawyers are currently fighting to recover monetary damages and the case is likely to go to trial.
+The family said that the staff at the hospital failed in their duty of care.
+They claimed the staff failed to provide adequate fetal monitoring or proper labor and delivery care.
+If the medical team had been more vigilant, the family stated, their child would not have suffered and would not be living with disabilities.
+Their lawyers are currently fighting to recover monetary damages.
+The case is likely to go to trial.

 Finding a South Dakota Cerebral Palsy Lawyer